 The following explains what patients can expect when undergoing a colonoscopy at UW Health in Madison, Wisconsin.

-During a colonoscopy a flexible tube with a small lens and video camera is passed the length of the colon.
+During a colonoscopy, a flexible tube with a small lens and video camera is passed through the length of the colon.
 The camera allows the doctor to see the entire colon.
 The colonoscope also allows tools such as forceps or snares to be passed into the colon to sample tissue or remove polyps.

 Preparing for Colonoscopy

 You will receive written instructions for your colonoscopy in the mail.
 Generally, the day before your colonoscopy you can have a light breakfast and then clear liquids after noon.
-In the evening you will begin your bowel prep to clear the colon so the doctor can see inside.
-The bowel prep is a liquid you drink that causes bowel movements.
+In the evening you will begin your bowel preparation to clear the colon so the doctor can see inside.
+The bowel preparation is a liquid you drink that causes bowel movements.
 It is either taken all the night before or more often split between the night before and the early morning of your test.
-Except for the bowel prep, you should not eat or drink anything after midnight the day of the procedure.
+Except for the bowel preparation, you should not eat or drink anything after midnight the day of the procedure.